param108/profile/docs/architecture/security.md

 1. The database is a local instance and is not available on the public ip address.
 2. the password is passed in the env file via the secret `API_ENV_CONFIG`
    - This config is available to collaborators but the only ssh key available is for `cicd` above.
    - As a result, even if someone gets the ssh key for cicd they can't ssh into the system and hence cannot access the DB.
-So noone excepts the maintainer can have direct access to the DB.
+So noone except the maintainer can have direct access to the DB.